Clean Technology & Environmental Systems

 Alexander Uhl – Assistant Professor

-Developing printed photovoltaics, tandem devices and photoelectrochemical devices (PECs) for solar cells.
+Developing printed photovoltaics, tandem solar cells and photoelectrochemical devices (PECs) for clean electricity and solar fuels.

 Liwei Wang – Assistant Professor